ssvlabs/ssv/docs/specs/NETWORKING.md

 ### High Availability

-As it participats in a decentralized p2p network, HA for an ssv node is not trivial. \ The reason is that running multiple instances might lead to slashing and even disturb the consensus as it creates ambiguity and conflicts.
+As it participates in a decentralized p2p network, HA for an ssv node is not trivial. \ The reason is that running multiple instances might lead to slashing and even disturb the consensus as it creates ambiguity and conflicts.

 Ideas TBD:

 #### Hub Node

-`Hub Node` is a node that handles the network layer of ssv node, it could be connected to multiple `Worker` nodes and stream the entire network layer messages to/from them.
+`Hub Node` is a node that handles the network layer of ssv node, it could be connected to multiple `Worker` nodes and stream the entire network layer messages to/from them. \
+The node is stateless as it does nothing besides proxying network, but it can't have multiple instances running because it is part of a p2p network (see above).

-A possible implmentation could be an SSV node with a proxied network layer that uses websocket to communicate with worker nodes.
+A possible implementation could be a node with a proxied network layer that uses websocket to communicate with worker nodes.

 #### Subnet Partitions

-Subnet partitions separates a given set of subnets into `n` indenpendant subsets of subnets, which could be assigned to `n` running instances of the same operator, each working on different subsets.
+Subnet partitions separates a given set of subnets into `n` independent subsets of subnets, which could be assigned to `n` running instances of the same operator, each working on different subsets.

 That will help decrease the damage in case some node fails,